cssinjs/jss/docs/plugins.md

 # JSS Plugins

-Plugins API allows to modify style sheets at different stages.
-A plugin can for example add new style properties, modify values or add new rules.
+Plugins API allows modifying style sheets at different stages.
+A plugin can, for example, add new style properties, modify values or add new rules.

 ## Order does matter

-The order in which plugins are registered matters, because they will be applied in the same sequential order.
+Plugins application happens in the same order as they are registered.
 In case you use any of the following plugins please bear in mind that they should be registered in this order:

 1. [jss-plugin-rule-value-function](https://yarnpkg.com/en/package/jss-plugin-rule-value-function) - enables functions for dynamic styles.